 In June 2016, WBI announced an open season to connect the eastern North Dakota portion of the system with the Viking Pipeline in western Minnesota.
 This project, known as the Valley Expansion, does not directly support North Dakota gas production volumes, but rather would serve to provide additional gas volumes to consuming markets in eastern North Dakota.
-The Valley Expansion project is expected to be operational in the fourth quarter of 2018.
+The Valley Expansion project became operational in late 2018.